Blessed are those who mourn, for they will be comforted (Matthew 5:4)

 At first grief feels like being lost at sea: no connection to anything.
 Then you get angry at someone and suddenly you have a structure - your anger toward them - even if that them is God Himself (Genesis 3:12)!
 The anger becomes a bridge over the open sea, a connection from you to them.
 It is something to hold onto; and a connection made from the strength of anger feels better than nothing.
 Consequently, the anger is another indication of the intensity of your love for that which was loss.

 Before a loss, it seems like you will do anything if only that which you hold dear would not be taken from you.
-For example, please God, I will never be angry at my husband again if you’ll just let him live.
+For example, please God, I will never be angry at my husband, parents, siblings, etc. again if you’ll just let them live.
 After a loss, bargaining may take the form of a temporary truce.
-“What if I devote the rest of my life to helping others.
+“What if I devote the rest of my life to helping others?
 Then can I wake up and realize this has all been a bad dream?
 We become lost in a spiral of "If only…” or “What if…” statements.
 We want life returned to what it was (e.g. we want our loved one restored).
 We want to go back in time (e.g., find the tumor sooner, recognize the illness more quickly, stop the accident from happening…if only, if only, if only).
 Guilt is often bargaining’s companion.
 The “if only's” cause us to find fault in ourselves and what we “think” we could have done differently.
 We may even bargain with the pain.
 We will do anything not to feel the pain of this loss.
 We remain in the past, trying to negotiate our way out of the hurt (John 11:21).
 We begin to leave this phase as we realize that we cannot be comforted in our own ability or even our ability supplemented by God's ability.
 It must be all God and God alone (2 Corinthians 7:10).

 Our attention moves squarely into the present.
 Empty feelings present themselves, and grief enters our lives on a deeper level, deeper than we ever imagined.
 This depressive stage feels as though it will last forever.
 It is important to understand that this depression is not a sign of mental illness.
 It is the appropriate response to a great loss (Ecclesiastes 3:1,4).